 Foxglove aphid

-The foxglove aphid (Aulacorthum solani) is also known as the glasshouse-potato aphid; yellow to pale green, it is capable of infesting a wide variety of ornamental and vegetable plants.
+The foxglove aphid (Aulacorthum solani) is also known as the glasshouse-potato aphid; pear shaped and shiny yellow to pale green, it is capable of infesting a wide variety of ornamental and vegetable plants.
+The antennae have darkened joints and are slightly longer than the body while their siphunculi are pale with dark tips and are characterized by a darker green or rust colored patch at their base.

 Green peach aphid